History of rice cultivation: Caribbean and Latin America

+Chile

+The Royal Governor Ambrosio O'Higgins was an early proponent of rice cultivation in Chile during his rule between 1788 and 1796.
+The first rice cultivation occurred however much later, around 1920, yielding mixed results.
+Various attempts in Central Chile followed, also yielding mixed results.
+In part, the failure to establish successful rice cultivation in the first attempts is attributed to the indiscriminate use of rice varieties from areas with tropical climate that did not grow well in central Chile's temperate climate.
+Early rice farmers had scant knowledge of the plant and learned chiefly by trial and error.
+Years later temperate climate varieties were imported but these ended up being mixed with the previously imported tropical varieties producing seeds that were labelled "semilla nacional".
+In the 1939–1940 season 13,190 hectares of rice existed in Chile and by this time rice cultivation had become one of the most profitable agricultural businesses in Chile.
+In 1939 a division of the Ministry of Agriculture of Chile begun to study rice cultivated in Chile.
+This work continued in the research station Estación Genética de Ñuble in the 1940s.
+Labour opportunities in the rice fields meant a salary increase and a generally improved economic situation for many rural workers.
+However, as salaries increased between 1940 and 1964 the profitability also decreased.
+Rice fields also used lands with poor clay-rich soils that were less suitable for other activities.
+By 1964 38,000 ha of rice were cultivated.
+Rice was cultivated as far south as the commune San Carlos.

 North America

 In 1694, rice arrived in South Carolina, probably originating from Madagascar.
 Tradition (possibly apocryphal) has it that pirate John Thurber was returning from a slave-trading voyage to Madagascar when he was blown off course and put into Charleston for repairs.
 While there he gave a bag of seed rice to explorer Dr. Henry Woodward, who planted the rice and experimented with it until finding that it grew exceptionally well in the wet Carolina soil.

 The mastery of rice farming was a challenge for the English and other European settlers who were unfamiliar with the crop.
 Native Americans, who mostly gathered wild rice, were also inexperienced with rice cultivation.
 However, within the first fifty years of settlement rice became the dominant crop in South Carolina.

 In the United States, colonial South Carolina and Georgia grew and amassed great wealth from the slave labor obtained from the Senegambia area of West Africa and from coastal Sierra Leone.
 At the port of Charleston, through which 40% of all American slave imports passed, slaves from this region of Africa brought the highest prices due to their prior knowledge of rice culture, which was put to use on the many rice plantations around Georgetown, Charleston, and Savannah.